-- To begin cutting, engage the cutting units, then approach the mowing area slowly.
-Once the front cutting units are over the mowing area, lower the cutting units. - To achieve the professional straight-line cut and striping that is desirable for some applications, find a tree or other object in the distance and drive straight toward it. - As soon as the front cutting units reach the edge of the mowing area, lift the cutting units and perform a tear drop shaped turn to quickly line you up for your next pass. - To mow around bunkers, ponds, or other contours easily, use the Sidewinder and move the control lever left or right, depending on your mowing application.
-The cutting units can also be shifted to vary tire tracking. - The cutting units tend to throw grass to the left side of the machine.
-If trimming around bunkers, it is best to mow in a clockwise direction to prevent throwing clippings into the bunker. - The cutting units can be equipped with bolt-in mulching baffles.
-The mulching baffles perform well when turf is maintained on a regular schedule to avoid removing more than 25 mm (1 inch) of growth per cutting.
-When too much growth is cut with the mulching baffles installed, after-cut appearance may deteriorate and the observed power to cut the turf increases.
-The mulching baffles also perform well for shredding leaves in the fall of the year.
+• To begin cutting, engage the cutting units, then approach the mowing area slowly.
+Once the front cutting units are over the mowing area, lower the cutting units.

+- To achieve the professional straight-line cut and striping that is desirable for some applications, find a tree or other object in the distance and drive straight toward it. - As soon as the front cutting units reach the edge of the mowing area, lift the cutting units and perform a tear drop shaped turn to quickly line you up for your next pass. - To mow around bunkers, ponds, or other contours easily, use the Sidewinder and move the control lever left or right, depending on your mowing application.
+The cutting units can also be shifted to vary tire tracking. - The cutting units tend to throw grass to the front or the rear of the machine.
+Front throw should be used when cutting smaller amounts of grass; thus, leaving a better after-cut appearance.
+To throw clippings to the front, simply close the rear shield on the cutting units.